raycg/Open-Research-Playbook/02-research-playbook.md

 ## Research Playbook

-> >**How do we conduct research?**
+> **How do we conduct research?**
-> >This document describes the research lifecycle, research workflow, daily practice, working with AI, working with the others, and research outcomes.
+> This document describes the research lifecycle, research workflow, daily practice, working with AI, working with the others, and research outcomes.

+---

 ### 1. Research Lifecycle